Nekroze/drydock/docs/usage.rst

         http_port: 80

-The YAML specification file consists of two main parts; cluster information, and container specification.
-Together these define a *DryDock Specification* which gets constructed into running docker containers and accompanying configuration files!
+The `YAML`_ specification file consists of two main parts; cluster information, and container specification.
+Together these define a *DryDock Specification* which gets constructed into running `Docker`_ containers and accompanying configuration files!

 .. note::

-    This command assumes that both docker and supervisor are currently installed on the system.
+    This command assumes that both `Docker`_ and supervisor are currently installed on the system.

 .. warning::